dotmpe/user-conf/ReadMe.rst

   XXX: BIN directive.

 - TODO: more provision directives: git, web (curl).
-- TODO: new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.

-- TODO: make directives optional.
-Maybe stick an asterix or q-mark to the keyword.
 - TODO: badly want git clone directive, also submodule directive.
 Should be good enough for vim-pathogen.
 And many other things.
+- TODO: new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.

+- TODO: add some interactive resolving off differences.
+- TODO: add a simple frontend script to put in $PATH

+- TODO: handling of sudo.
+Can determine wether paths are writable, and do auto root.
+Maybe stick a decorator to directive to always run with sudo.

 - TODO: a source directive.
 As new directives are added it should be useful create generic bits of ufile with var. directives and distribute ucfiles in bits.

 - XXX: an INIT directive, create customized per-host file from boilerplate
 - XXX: maybe use installer glob for INSTALL.
 But would need to map package names then too.
 Should also be useful with SOURCE directive iot generalize.
+- XXX: make directives optional.
+Maybe stick an asterix or q-mark to the keyword.
+Then expand init to initialize paths, and let stat and update only deal with existing paths and leave new-paths if the directive is optional?